IWGP Intercontinental Championship: Naito and unification with Heavyweight Championship

-After Nakamura's departure, the title was most associated with Tetsuya Naito, who held the title for a record six times.
+After Nakamura's departure, the title was most associated with Tetsuya Naito, who held the title for a record eight times.
 During his first reign, he began systematically destroying the title belt, forcing NJPW to have it repaired in June 2017.
 Unlike Nakamura, Naito firmly saw the Heavyweight Championship as the top title, and had no desire for the Intercontinental Championship when he first won it.
 On January 5, 2020, at Wrestle Kingdom 14, Tetsuya Naito won the Heavyweight and Intercontinental Championships.
 Both titles keep their individual history, but were defended at the same time.
 Sometimes, they were called "Double Championship".
 On March 4, 2021, one year after Naito's victory, the titles were unified to form the new IWGP World Heavyweight Championship.
+The championship would remain functionally retired until January 6, 2026, when the history of the IWGP World Heavyweight Championship would be retroactively inserted into the histories of both the reactivated IWGP Heavyweight Championship and (still retired) IWGP Intercontinental Championship; as a result, along with being recognized as Heavyweight Champions, all previous IWGP World Heavyweight Champions were credited as having been IWGP Intercontential Champions, with Yota Tsuji being recognized as the 41st and final champion.